Last updated 13th June 2024

 Why a content calendar is important

 In addition to the benefits outlined above, having a content calendar is important because it adds a level of organisation and consistency to your content marketing efforts.
+Consistency is super important for SEO purposes.

 This could be due to the volume of articles published, but it could also be that consistently publishing great content sends a signal to search engines that your site is a reputable and regularly updated source of information.

 The same applies for other content, too.
 If you’re posting video content to YouTube, it helps to post at the same time and day every week.
-Not only for search optimisation, but for your viewers too – this helps them to remember when your next video is going to be out and will hopefully lead to them coming back to your channel on those days to watch your latest video.
+Not only for search optimisation, but also for your viewers – this helps them to remember when your next video is going to be out and will hopefully lead to them coming back to your channel on those days to watch your latest video.

 A content calendar will also help to reduce wasted time and effort on duplicating content you’ve already published, or working on content that doesn’t perform well.